Leiden: a university city

 If you have a physical or psychological disability, chronic illness or dyslexia you can contact the Fenestra Disability Centre for tailor-made advice before or in the early stages of your application.
 The Student Career Service supports students and alumni of Leiden University in exploring and making effective career choices.

 Leiden is a typical student city and has a rich student life, including many cultural activities, sports and things to do.
 The University sports centre offers various outdoor and indoor facilities and classes.
 International Student Societies also organise social activities both for international and Dutch students.
 Many students are members of a student association.
-International students in their second year can also sign up at ISN-I to join the student mentor programme.
+International students can also sign up at ISN to join the buddy programme.

 Living in a new environment different from your own can be challenging as well as culturally enriching.
 To help you to learn more about what to expect, we recommend you visit the pages compiled by the Netherlands Organization for International Cooperation in Higher Education (Nuffic): Study in Holland.

 Please email us if you have any suggestions, or if you are unable to find what you were looking for in the information above.